wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 ```

 ### 2. Replace
 It's also possible to replace the existing bundles with a completely custom configuration.
-Doing so overwrites the existing app config.
+Doing so overwrites the existing app config:
 ```js
 module.exports = {
   apps: {